-- we consider that the directors of Legal and General Group plc use of the going concern basis of accounting in the preparation of the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report for the Group is appropriate; - we consider that the directors of LGAS use of the going concern basis of accounting in the preparation of the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report for LGAS is appropriate; - we have not identified, and concur with the assessment of the directors of the Legal and General Group plc that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for the going concern period; and - we have not identified, and concur with the assessment of the directors of the LGAS that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on LGAS's ability to continue as a going concern for the going concern period.
+- we consider that the Directors of Legal & General Group Plc use of the going concern basis of accounting in the preparation of the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report for their respective entity and the Group is appropriate; - we consider that the Directors of LGAS use of the going concern basis of accounting in the preparation of the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report for their respective entity and the LGAS is appropriate; - we have not identified, and concur with the assessment of the Directors of Legal & General Group Plc that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for the going concern period; and - we have not identified, and concur with the assessment of the Directors of LGAS that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on LGAS's ability to continue as a going concern for the going concern period.

-However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that LGAS or the Group will continue in operation.
+However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the LGAS or the Group will continue in operation.